A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 Grandstand

-FAQ #3: When should I buy?
+FAQ #3: Should I buy tickets now or wait?
 Will prices go up or down?
 Will sessions sell out if I wait too long?
 What are average prices?
 What’s a “good deal”?

 FAQ #4: Which seats get the most shade?